bigabiga/website/_films/dickson-experimental-sound-film-1894.md

 layout: film

 excerpt: This Experimental Sound Film is the first film in the history of motion pictures to record picture and sound together.
-It was made at the Edison lab complex in West Orange, New Jersey by William K.L.
+It was made by William K.L.
 Dickson - Edison's assistant.
 Dickson tried to combine two existing technologies&#58; the phonograph and the kinetoscope.
 However, he was unable to synchronise the playback and his early experiment was never released to the public.
 title: Dickson Experimental Sound Film
 runtime: 1
 genre: